BradGreig/brownlow-predictor/docs/index.md

 ### New predictive models

-By the annoucement of the 2024 Brownlow Medal winner, I only had 1.5 models working.
+By the announcement of the 2024 Brownlow Medal winner, I only had 1.5 models working.
 The random forest approach was working and simulation based inference was kind of working.
 I intended to also have Ordinal Logistic Regression working, but did not find the time.

-Since then, I have found some time to tweak the existing models and get a few new ones also working.
+Since then, I have found some time to tweak the existing models and get a few new ones working as well.
 For example, I now have Ordinal Logistic Regression working, plus have two other models working; an popular, alternative Random Forest library (XGBoost) and Automated Machine Learning (AutoML).
 Further, I performed some more exploration into the simulation based inference model.

 Below, I provide a brief description of the motivations for including these models, and the main components of relevance to understand the models.
 Later, I will compare the performance of all models at the same time rather than investigating a single model at a time like I did above.

 #### Ordinal Logistic Regression

-My interest in this approach was inspired entirely by the Monte ChaRlo approach.
-Ordinal Logistic Regression is a mathematical technique for predicting the outcome of ordered results (3-2-1 voting in our case).
+My interest in this approach was inspired entirely by the Monte ChaRlo approach (whose original webpage now seems to have disappeared).
+Ordinal Logistic Regression (OLR) is a mathematical technique for predicting the outcome of ordered results (3-2-1 voting in our case).

+I will refrain from going into the mathematical details for brevity, however, basically OLR is a regression model for ordered data.
+It seeks to determine the probabilities (and boundaries) of the various ordered outcomes.
+In our case, it determines the probabilities (and boundaries) for a player achieving 3 votes, 2 votes and 1 vote based on our historical data.
+To applying OLR, I used the statistical programming language R owing to the better available libraries provided.

 #### Automated Machine Learning (AutoML)